Check Out What Whales Are Doing With ASTS - AST SpaceMobile (NASDAQ:ASTS)

 Turn $1000 into $1270 in just 20 days?

 20-year pro options trader reveals his one-line chart technique that shows when to buy and sell.
 Copy his trades, which have had averaged a 27% profit every 20 days.
-Click here for access. * Consistent in their evaluation, an analyst from Barclays keeps a Overweight rating on AST SpaceMobile with a target price of $60. * An analyst from Scotiabank has revised its rating downward to Sector Underperform, adjusting the price target to $42.
+Click here for access. * Reflecting concerns, an analyst from Scotiabank lowers its rating to Sector Underperform with a new price target of $42. * An analyst from Barclays downgraded its action to Underweight with a price target of $60. * An analyst from Barclays has decided to maintain their Overweight rating on AST SpaceMobile, which currently sits at a price target of $60.

+Trading options involves greater risks but also offers the potential for higher profits.
+Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
+Keep up with the latest options trades for AST SpaceMobile with Benzinga Pro for real-time alerts.

 © 2025 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.